 - Right Margin: 1 inch

-1 page of a script is equal to roughly 1 minute of screentime (though this is debatable now).
+1 page of a script is equal to roughly 1 minute of screen time (though this is debatable now).

 Usually, a screenplay is between 90 to 120 pages.
 Though it can stretch to 130 pages in some cases.
 But a writer must try to limit it to 120 pages otherwise the reader might consider you as a beginner (who doesn’t know about formatting at all) and throw it away.

 The length of a script may decide if your script will sell or not.
-If your script finishes at 90 pages, and you add unnecessary extra scenes in it to make it a little longer to increase screen time, your chances of selling it are gone down the drain.
+If your script finishes at 90 pages, and you add unnecessary extra scenes in it to make it a little longer to increase screen time, your chances of selling it have gone down the drain.

 The film Gravity was 72 pages with a runtime of 91 minutes.
-And it won 7 Academy awards.
+And it won 7 Academy Awards.
 So, it’s better to just write the script leaving the rest to the producer.

 3. Scene Heading

-Scene heading is also called a Slugline.
+The scene heading is also called a Slugline.
 The location where the scene is taking place is written in the scene heading.
 They start from the left of the page with a margin of 1.5 inches, always in capital letters.

 Scene Heading starts with INT. or EXT.
 (INT is Interior & EXT is Exterior) which means where the action is taking place.
 Here is an example.